Idele class groups with modulus: Introduction

 If $D \subset X$ is an effective Cartier divisor on a smooth scheme, the Nisnevich hypercohomology of the sheafified cycle complex $z^p(X|D, *)$ with modulus \cite{Binda-Saito} gives rise to the motivic cohomology with modulus $H^p_{\sM}(X|D, \Z(q))$ together with a canonical map $\CH^p(X|D) \to H^{2p}_{\sM}(X|D, \Z(p))$.
 The Nisnevich descent for the Chow groups with modulus asks whether this map is an isomorphism.
 Using \cite[Lemma~3.9]{Gupta-Krishna-2} and \cite[Theorem~1]{Rulling-Saito}, we get the following consequence of \thmref{thm:Main-0}.
 This improves \cite[Theorem~2]{Rulling-Saito}.

-\begin{cor} Let $X$ be a smooth projective variety of dimension $d \ge 1$ over a finite field and let $D \subset X$ be an effective Cartier divisor such that $D_\red$ is a strict normal crossing divisor.
+\begin{cor} Let $X$ be a smooth projective variety of pure dimension $d \ge 1$ over a finite field and let $D \subset X$ be an effective Cartier divisor such that $D_\red$ is a simple normal crossing divisor.
 Then the canonical map of pro-abelian groups

 is an isomorphism. \end{cor}

 .3cm